splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 #.
 Log in to Splunk Observability Cloud.

 #.
-In the left navigation menu, select :menuselection:`Settings` then :menuselection:`Teams`.
+In the left navigation menu, select :guilabel:`Settings` then :guilabel:`Teams management`.

 #.
 A table of current teams appears in the main panel.

 #.
-Select a team name to see its landing page.
+Select a team name to view its landing page, or select :guilabel:`Go to team page` from the Actions menu.

-To see the landing page for your team, follow these steps:

 #.
-Log in to Splunk Observability Cloud.

-#.
-In the left navigation menu, select :menuselection:`Dashboards`.

-#.
-In the :guilabel:`My Teams` area, select a team name to see its team landing page.
+(Optional) Select :guilabel:`Join team` to add yourself as a member of the team.

+Alternatively, you can view the landing page for teams you are already part of as a tab on the Splunk Observability Cloud homepage.

 .. _use-team-landing-page: